-Do you wonder what the hell do people do with Arrowroot starch?
+Do you wonder what on earth people do with Arrowroot powder?
 Well, for starters, it’s an organic, GMO-free alternative to corn starch.
 It’s also gluten-free and grain-free, so it’s a versatile ingredient for those on a restricted or paleo diet.
-Arrowroot starch is also a popular ingredient in natural skin care products, and for soothing wounds and skin conditions.
+Arrowroot flour is also a popular ingredient in natural skin care products, and for soothing wounds and skin conditions.

 Corn starch is the usual thickening agent in most traditional cooking, but if you want to thicken sauces, gravies, jams, soups without the use of this often genetically modified starch, then arrowroot is the answer.
 You should make a slurry of arrowroot and water before adding to foods for thickening.
 Arrowroot starch also makes clear, shimmering fruit gels without gelatin, and prevents ice crystals from forming in homemade ice cream.
 You'll find that it thickens at a lower temperature than flour or corn starch, is not weakened by acidic ingredients, has a more neutral taste, and is not affected by freezing.

 These Paleo crepes are paleo, gluten-free, grain-free, sugar-free, tree-nut-free, soy-free and nightshade-free.
 You can fill them, roll them or fold them, and freeze them.
 And, you only need 4 ingredients (plus a sweetener if you’re making desert crepes).